-Abimael Neftali was arrested in the desert south of Arivaca.
-Arizona on March 26, wearing a shirt that all but shouted his location to Border Patrol, and on March 27 he was brought before the Honorable Bruce G. MacDonald to speak the scripted words tive systems such as Operation Streamline was a crucial step in of Operation Streamline: Culpable, culpable, culpable.
-I was sitoverturning them, so I wanted to be zeroed in, but the color of ting in the gallery that day along with CTS faculty members Kate Abimael Neftali's shirt, and the aspiration of its collar, made me think about his mother, and then about mine, and how the things Lassiter and Lisa Zook, who had organized a course around discovering the right relationship between people like Abimael Nefthey'd wanted for us had delivered both of us into that courttali and people like me.
-During the last week of March, they took room: his had wanted him to go to the Promised Land; mine had a dozen students to the borderlands so we could confront our wanted me to go to seminary.
-The notion that her son might still preconceptions.
-That's the first step in restoring right relationbecome a pastor, even at the age of 60, charmed the last years ship: dis-infatuation with my thoughts.
-The ones I already have, of my mother's life.
-She died five days before Abimael Neftali the ones that go between the world and me so they can tell me was arrested.
-Go to Arizona anyway, my sisters said.
-She would what it is.
-They think they know. have wanted you to go.
+Abimael Neftali was arrested in the desert south of Arivaca, Arizona on March 26, wearing a shirt that all but shouted his location to Border Patrol, and on March 27 he was brought before t Reflection on Immersion Study Course: xico Borderlands Mark Dewey, MDiv Student the Honorable Bruce G. MacDonald to speak the scripted words of Operation Streamline: Culpable, culpable, culpable.
+I was sitting in the gallery that day along with CTS faculty members Kate Lassiter and Lisa Zook, who had organized a course around discovering the right relationship between people like Abimael Neftali and people like me.
+During the last week of March, they took a dozen students to the borderlands so we could confront our preconceptions.
+That's the first step in restoring right relationship: dis-infatuation with my thoughts.
+The ones I already have, the ones that go between the world and me so they can tell me what it is.
+They think they know.

-We had prepared for that confrontation by reading a book by Jim A lot of people like Abimael Neftali die in the desert south of Corbett, one of the founders of the Sanctuary Movement, who Arivaca, one person every three days for the last ten years, acdescribes his own relationship with people like Abimael Neftacording to official numbers, which include only people found by li as a form of betrothal, not to them, but to I-Will-Be-Presentpeople.
-Many more are probably found by vultures or coyotes As-I-Will-Be-Present, which is how he translates the name that and dispersed.
-Maybe that's why Abimael Neftali chose to wear Moses hears in the desert while the bush is burning.
-Betrothal that color: to increase the chances that his little body might be taught him to read the Bible in the present, Corbett says. found by people, who might let his mother know.
+We had prepared for that confrontation by reading a book by Jim Corbett, one of the founders of the Sanctuary Movement, who describes his own relationship with people like Abimael Neftali as a form of betrothal, not to them, but to I-Will-Be-Present-As-I-Will-Be-Present, which is how he translates the name that Moses hears in the desert while the bush is burning.
+Betrothal taught him to read the Bible in the present, Corbett says.